unionai/unionai-docs/source/user-guide/core-concepts/tasks/task-software-environment/imagespec.md

 When the workflow is executed, the container image is pulled from that registry and used to run the task.

 :::{note}
-See the [flytekit documentation](https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.image_spec.ImageSpec.html#flytekit.image_spec.ImageSpec) for full documentation of `ImageSpec` class parameters and methods.
+See the [Flytekit documentation](https://docs.flyte.org/en/latest/api/flytekit/generated/flytekit.image_spec.ImageSpec.html#flytekit.image_spec.ImageSpec) for full documentation of `ImageSpec` class parameters and methods.
 :::

 To illustrate the process, we will walk through an example.